 Places as unique and diverse as the wilds of East Africa’s Serengeti, the Pyramids of Egypt, the Great Barrier Reef in Australia and the Baroque cathedrals of Latin America make up our world’s heritage.

 What makes the concept of World Heritage exceptional is its universal application.
 World Heritage sites belong to all the peoples of the world, irrespective of the territory on which they are located.

 Source: UNESCO World Heritage Centre

-Located at the heart of Andalusia in southern Spain, the site comprises three megalithic monuments: the Menga and Viera dolmens and the Tholos of El Romeral, and two natural monuments: La Peña de los Enamorados and El Torcal mountainous formations, which are landmarks within the property.
+Located at the heart of Andalusia in southern Spain, the site comprises of three megalithic monuments (the Menga and Viera dolmens and the Tholos of El Romeral) and two natural monuments (La Peña de los Enamorados and El Torcal mountainous formations), which are landmarks within the property.
 Built during the Neolithic and Bronze Age out of large stone blocks, these monuments form chambers with lintelled roofs or false cupolas.
 These three tombs, buried beneath their original earth tumuli, are one of the most remarkable architectural works of European prehistory and one of the most important examples of European Megalithism.

 Image Copyright: © Conjunto Arqueológico Dólmenes de Antequera

 The site consists of a group of Georgian-style naval buildings and structures, set within a walled enclosure.
 The natural environment of this side of the island of Antigua, with its deep, narrow bays surrounded by highlands, offered shelter from hurricanes and was ideal for repairing ships.
 The construction of the Dockyard by the British navy would not have been possible without the labour of generations of enslaved Africans since the end of the 18th century.
 Its aim was to protect the interests of sugar cane planters at a time when European powers were competing for control of the Eastern Caribbean.